Aussie's CloudCentral chooses Brocade to aid expansion

-“Compared to our previous-generation data centre network, the Brocade solution is incredibly easy to manage and to scale.
+“Compared to our previous-generation data center network, the Brocade solution is incredibly easy to manage and to scale.

 “The level of intelligent automation enabled us to slot it into our overall cloud architecture without fuss and it performs faultlessly, allowing us to focus on meeting customers’ evolving needs with new services.”

-With Brocade’s data centre network infrastructure, CloudCentral can now accommodate demand for its existing services while working to fill additional cloud market niches.
+With Brocade’s data center network infrastructure, CloudCentral can now accommodate demand for its existing services while working to fill additional cloud market niches.